ldvillasica/SOILS-102/README.md

 # SOILS-102
-This repo is for note sharing and updating.
+This repo is for notes and other resources for SOILS 102 or Mineral Nutrition

+## New Updates Soon!